Secure Users and Devices at Remote Networks With an Explicit Proxy

 You can also create a hostname for Explicit Proxy-directed traffic and add the Explicit Proxy unicast and anycast IP addresses to that hostname.

-• You have configured the CPE to forward Explicit Proxy traffic to these anycast and unicast addresses.
+• Configured the CPE to forward Explicit Proxy traffic to these anycast and unicast addresses.

-• You have specified these IP addresses in the PAC files of the users’ endpoints and in the system proxy settings of the headless devices.
+• Specified these IP addresses in the PAC files of the users’ endpoints and in the system proxy settings of the headless devices.

 1. Configure your Explicit Proxy setup and onboard the Explicit Proxy locations you want to add.